 With salt and mineral imbalances, fluids can get out of balance, causing you to retain fluid (outside the cells) yet be dehydrated (inside the cells) at the same time.

 Water never properly hydrates an adrenal case.
-In fact, none of your body us pure water, it’s a combination of salts and water - we call these electrolytes (electrically charged minerals).
+In fact, none of your body use pure water.
+It’s a combination of salts and water - we call these electrolytes (electrically charged minerals).
 Without the right minerals, water cannot move through the body.

 Ankles swelling at night

 Wherever sodium goes, water will accumulate.
 So when sodium gets lost through the urine, dehydration can occur.
 Drinking more water will dehydrate the cells because it washes out the minerals.
 Also, make sure you ONLY drink when you are thirsty.

 FYI: Never consume table salt.
 Consume good quality sea salt.
 Sea salt has 84 minerals and table salt has only 2.

 The rumor that you need 8–10 glasses of water per day is just a myth.
 Also, drinking water does not flush the fat out of your body.

 A deficiency of adrenal hormones can also create cravings for chocolate.
 This is because some of the body’s serotonin is produced by the adrenal glands.

 Serotonin creates a “sense of well-being or comfort” and chocolate stimulates serotonin.
 People who crave chocolate are really craving the adrenal hormone, serotonin.

 If you take the combination of salt and chocolate, you get chocolate-covered pretzels.
 In fact, this is how I diagnose adrenal problems—I simply hold up a chocolate-covered pretzel in front of a person’s face and see if they go for it.